 min. cost $1,847 over 12 month plan period

 min. cost $2,687 over 12 month plan period

 |View all NBN plans listed on Canstar Blue||**^^View important information|

 How does Foxtel Now compare to Netflix and Stan?

 Foxtel Now differs between these two streaming giants for one big major reason – you can stream live TV.
 Netflix and Stan don’t allow you to do this.

-- Foxtel Now starts at $10 a month for one pack
+- Foxtel Now starts at $25 a month for the two base packs

 - For cheap entertainment, choose Netflix and/or Stan

 - For premium content, choose Foxtel Now

 - For live shows, NRL and AFL, choose Foxtel now